Axvser/FastHotKeyForWPF/README.md

             // Retrieves the value of the triggered hotkey

             MessageBox.Show($"{e.GetModifierKeys().Count}");
-            // Since there are only five ModifierKeys, this method usually parses accurately
+            // Since there are only five VirtualModifiers, this method usually parses accurately

             MessageBox.Show($"{e.GetTriggerKeys().Count}");
             // Imprecise, but the original key is included in the set